wizcamp/wizcamp-realms-demo/session-guides/SESSION-08.md

 };
 ```

-### Step 4: Test cache clearing

-Complete a zone, then check localStorage in browser DevTools.

-**✓ You should see:** The cache entry for the completed zone is removed from localStorage.

-> 💡 **Cache Management**
+> 💡 **Understanding Cache Clearing on Completion**
 >
-> Cache management prevents stale data from affecting gameplay.
-When players complete a zone, clearing its cache ensures they get fresh questions if they replay.
-The `Object.keys()` and `filter()` pattern is an effective way to find and remove related localStorage entries by matching key prefixes.
+> When players complete a zone, clearing its cache ensures they get fresh questions if they replay.
+Without this, replaying would show the exact same questions they just answered, reducing the challenge and interest.

-<a id="updating-reset-functionality"></a>

-## 🔄 Updating Reset Functionality

-🎯 **Goal:** Update the reset function to properly clear all game state and cached data for a fresh start.

-You'll modify the `resetGame` function to reset all state variables and clear the question cache.

-### Step 1: Update resetGame function
+### Step 4: Clear cache on game reset

 **File:** `src/context/GameContext.jsx`

-Update the `resetGame` function to reset all state and clear caches.
+Update the `resetGame` function to clear all cached questions when players start over.

 ```javascript
 const resetGame = () => {